gioblu/PJON/specification/obsolete/PJON-protocol-specification-v3.2.md

 ```

 In shared mode packets can be broadcasted to all devices sharing the same bus id sending to device id `0`.
-Acknowledgement is not supported, therefore any broadcasted packet that requests an acknowledgement is ignored by recipients.
+Acknowledgement is not supported, therefore any broadcasted packet that requests synchronous and or asynchronous acknowledgement is ignored by recipients.

 ```cpp
  ________________________________________